Goose10X/FiveM-BrighterEmergencyLights/README.md

 Brighter Emergency Lights for FiveM

 This is NOT a graphics mod. <br>
-This is a .dat text file that adjusts the GTA lighting settings. <br>
+This is a .dat text file that adjusts the GTA Rockstar day/night lighting settings. <br>
 This visualsetting.dat file was custom adjusted by Goose10X to enhance the emergency lighting settings for day and night in FiveM. <br>

 # How to install